 - Follow the Leader: A sad amount of gimmicks and storylines are recycled from things WWE, WCW and TNA did before.
 They also tend to follow trends of the larger promotions.
 Garbage tending to die down in the yards if there have not been any major garbage matches on TV and picking back up when they are, for example

 - I Just Want to Be Badass: Generally how one gets into backyard wrestling is from watching WWE on TV or something along those lines and being inspired by the whole thing.
-Backyarders may or may not be interested in "going pro" for some may just want the experience of wrestling without actually choosing it as a profession or spending time and money in a wrestling school.
+Backyarders may or may not be interested in "going pro".
+Some may just want the experience of wrestling without actually choosing it as a profession or spending time and money in a wrestling school.

 - Love It or Hate It: Oh yes.

 - Old Shame: The Ascended Fanboys mentioned above are generally believed to regret their backyard experiences and try to discourage potential wrestlers-to-be from engaging in the practice.
 In particular, CM Punk's departure from backyard wrestling ended up stopping him and his brother from being on speaking terms.
 Many former backyard wrestlers go so far as to become trainers specifically to help stop other aspiring professional wrestlers from doing backyard stuff.

 - Playing with Fire: Inferno matches are very popular in backyard wrestling.

 - Rooftop Confrontation: Disturbingly persists, despite being a consistent source of injuries.

 - Small Name, Big Ego: An unfortunately common event in backyard wrestling is for some backyarders to hold themselves in higher regard than even trained wrestlers, the causes for such egos are varied.

 - Special Effects Failure: Justified since backyard leagues rarely have the money for impressive shows, even by indie standards.
 Most of them have only Windows Movie Maker to work with.